jraygauthier/jraygauthier.github.io/src/index.md

     sub-tab: Home
 ---

-My name is Raymond Gauthier, I am a Senior Software Developer with high interest in open source software.
+My name is *Raymond Gauthier*, I am a *Senior Software Developer* with high interest in open source software.
 You might also know me as [`jraygauthier`] which is the pseudonym I use on the web.

-From this page, you should be able to find everything you need to know about my professional experiences and interests, starting with my CV / resume.
+From this page, you should be able to find everything you need to know about my professional experiences and interests, starting with my *CV / resume*.

 Please use [linkedin] if you want to discuss work related topics.